delhatch/DES_decrypt/README.md

 ** DES decryption software

 The purpose of this project is to create an easy-to-run executable that will perform DES decryption on a binary file.
 The output is written to a user-specified binary file.

-A pre-compiled executable for Windows machines is provided.
+A pre-compiled executable for Windows machines is also provided.

 ** Inputs